Abraham David Christian

 Abraham David Christian (born 1952) is a German sculptor.

 Life and work

 Christian's sculptures were included in Documenta 5, when he was only nineteen years old, and he had his first one-person show at the Kunsthalle Düsseldorf, in 1973.
-Abraham David Christian was invited to participate in documenta 6 in 1977, but rejected this invitation.
+Christian was invited to participate in documenta 6 in 1977, but rejected this invitation.
 His work was included again in Documenta 7 in 1982.